 In 2012, Breath of Life became Florida’s very first birth center to be nationally-accredited by the Commission for the Accreditation of Birth Centers.
-We are still the ONLY accredited birth center in the Tampa Bay area, and just one of two in the entire state (the other is at UF Health North in Jacksonville).
+We are still the ONLY accredited birth center in the Tampa Bay

 Being accredited means we have high-level standards to meet and maintain when it comes to client care and patient safety.
-We use the best practices in maternity care, and our Certified Nurse-Midwives, birth and midwife assistants have the proper training and equipment in the event that labor turns into a medical situation.
-These high standards are why nearly 1,000 clients have trusted us with their prenatal care and labor experience since 2007.
+We use the best practices in maternity care, and our Certified Nurse-Midwives, Registered Nurses, birth and midwife assistants have the proper training and equipment in the event that labor turns into a medical situation.
+These high standards are why over 1,000 clients have trusted us with their prenatal care and labor experience since 2007.

 All Are Welcome Here

 Everyone is welcome at Breath of Life.
 We are a Christian-based birth center, and our staff will pray with anyone at any time, but we welcome women and families of all faiths and cultural backgrounds.

 The Midwives Model of Care: